jdtoon/CloudflareD1.NET/docs/docs/code-first/migration-generation.md

 ### `migrations add` with `--code-first`

-Generates a migration from Code-First models.
+Generates a migration from Code-First models (snapshot-based, no DB connection required).

 **Syntax:**
 ```bash